Digital-Preservation-Finland/knowledge-base/database/audio_mpeg/file-scraper/invalid-videocontainer-stream/index.rst

 Analysis
 --------
 The file contains two streams: a video container and an audio stream.
 The file's well-formedness is declared 'null' but the validator has set a grading value of 'fi-dpres-acceptable-file-format' for the file which implies that even though the file si recognised, it can not be appraised neither as well-formed not not well-formed.
 This is a logical conflict and implies that there is a problem with the validating software because the acceptable grade should result in a decisive result for well-formedness.

+Is it a bug in the validating software? - yes

 -----------------
 Suggested repairs